Let’s cut to the chase: reviewing someone else’s writing – and especially giving objective feedback – is hard. Really hard.

 So which is the most essential copywriting skill?

-Actually, for B2B, I’d argue there are five core competences – and importantly, each one builds on the one before, a bit like Maslow’s Hierarchy of Needs (note: the version near the bottom of the article is the one I consider most accurate).
+Actually, for B2B, I’d argue there are five core competencies – and importantly, each one builds on the one before, a bit like Maslow’s Hierarchy of Needs (note: the version near the bottom of the article is the one I consider most accurate).
 The basic three levels make for pretty dull writing on their own, but the exciting stuff is useless unless you also get the fundamentals right.

 “A fine sentence is just the veneer on the credenza.”